mijimenez83/mijimenez83.github.io/README.md

 Hillberry R. and Jimenez M. Hubs in Maritime Shipping.

-Dalheimer B, Jimenez M. and Lopez E. Impact of Global Food Supply Structure on Healthier Sustainable Diets
+Dalheimer B, Jimenez M. and Lopez E. Impact of Global Food Supply Structure on Healthier Sustainable Diets.

 ## Non-Peer-Review and Selected Press Articles
 Hillberry, R., & Jimenez, M. I. (2024).
 The Effect of the Jones Act on Puerto Rico.
 CATO Research Briefs in Economic Policy.
 April 24, 2024.
 Vol 380